We want efficiency out of just about everything — which is why, if you’re in business, you need to measure sales efficiency.

 Clarity is key when looking to improve sales efficiency.
 Your reps need to know what you‘re hoping to achieve before they can really lock in on their objectives and streamline their efforts.
 That’s why you need to set SMART goals — specific, measurable, action-oriented, realistic, and time-based.

-With sales efficiency, the "measurable" component might be the most crucial.
-Having appropriate KPIs to serve as benchmarks for how your reps are selling and what's expected from them.
+With sales efficiency, the “measurable” component might be the most crucial.
+Have appropriate KPIs to serve as benchmarks for how your reps sell and what's expected from them.
 Are they expected to close a minimum number of deals each month?
 Do they have an individual revenue target?

 By establishing clear objectives for your reps, you're giving them the necessary guidance to work as effectively and efficiently as possible.

 2. Have a clear picture of who you're selling to.

 Again, clarity is key here.
 Having clearly defined buyer personas gives your reps a better, more comprehensive picture of how they should conduct their sales efforts.
 If reps know who they're meant to be targeting, they can have a better picture of what they should be doing to best appeal to them.

 You don‘t want your reps indiscriminately trying to appeal to prospects that are inherently unlikely to take to your product or service.
 Give your team a solid picture of who they’re supposed to be engaging with and, in turn, set them up to know how to best reach them.